 networks:

-- dev-overlay
+- dev_overlay

-Resource Constraints & Local Performance Tuning
+Resource Constraints and Local Performance Tuning

 # docker-compose.yml